The Graduate School, Arts offers two degree programmes:

 Entrance requirement

-To begin a 4-year scholarship you must have passed a qualifying examination that corresponds to 240 ECTS credits (e.g. a Bachelor’s degree allocated 180 ECTS credits as well as Master’s degree examinations that correspond to 60 ECTS credits, or a Master’s degree allocated 240 ECTS credits).
-This means that the earliest point in time at which you can apply is during the semester immediately before you reach the 240 ECTS credits.
+To begin a 4-year scholarship you must have passed a qualifying examination that corresponds to 240 ECTS credits (e.g. a Bachelor’s degree allocated 180 ECTS credits as well as Master’s degree examinations that correspond to 60 ECTS credits, or a combined Bachelor's and Master’s degree allocated 240 ECTS credits).
+This means that the earliest point in time at which you can apply is during the semester immediately before you reach the 240 ECTS credits in total (or 60 ECTS credits on your Master's degree programme).

-Your degrees must be equivalent to at least one year of Master's study in Denmark.
+Your degrees must be equivalent to at least a Bachelor's degree + one year of Master's study in Denmark.

 Applicants who will have acquired 60 to 90 ECTS credits in a Master’s degree examination after the deadline for application may apply for a 4-year scholarship.

-In general terms, the Master’s thesis constitutes the final part of the Master’s degree programme.
+In general terms, the Master’s thesis constitutes the final part of the Master’s degree programme unless you still need to pass a course or two on the Master's degree programme.

 Credit for courses taken on Master's degree level